wsdfhjxc/virtual-desktop-bar/README.md

 ### From source

-First, you need to install some required dependencies.
+First, you need to install some required dependencies:

-For Kubuntu or KDE neon, run: `./scripts/install-ubuntu-deps.sh`
+* For Kubuntu or KDE neon, run: `./scripts/install-ubuntu-deps.sh`

-For Arch Linux or Manjaro, run: `./scripts/install-arch-deps.sh`
+* For Arch Linux or Manjaro, run: `./scripts/install-arch-deps.sh`

-For openSUSE, run: `./scripts/install-opensuse-deps.sh`
+* For openSUSE, run: `./scripts/install-opensuse-deps.sh`

-For Fedora, CentOS or RHEL, run: `./scripts/install-redhat-deps.sh`
+* For Fedora, CentOS or RHEL, run: `./scripts/install-redhat-deps.sh`

 Then, compile the source code and install the applet: